The Daily Fix: If Kashmir is normal and people are happy, why aren't phone and net links working?

 On Monday, the Central government and several journalists took to the skies over Srinagar, the capital of Jammu and Kashmir, to prove that the city was calm.
 Never mind that it was the day of Bakrid, when normalcy would have meant a bustling city with lots of traffic and movement.
-Despite the empty streets and shuttered establishments, officials claimed – did several new organisations – that the situation was normal.
+Despite the empty streets and shuttered establishments, officials claimed – as did several new organisations – that the situation was normal.

 Here is what is not normal: having the internet and phone communication shut down.
 Preventing people from gathering in numbers.
 Imposing a de-facto curfew.
 Banning most sources of information.
 Making it difficult for residents to travel, even to hospitals or the airport.